JannisX11/blockbench.net/content/docs/utility.md

 ### DOM Manipulation

-Blockbench uses [jQuery](https://api.jquery.com) as a simple way to interact with the DOM.
+[jQuery](https://api.jquery.com) is available as a simple way to interact with the DOM.
+Note that native DOM manipulation functions are usually faster than jQuery.
+The use of native functions or vue components is generally encouraged over jQuery.

 ### Colors

 Blockbench uses [Spectrum](https://bgrins.github.io/spectrum/) as a Color picker and [tinycolor](https://github.com/bgrins/TinyColor) as a color handling and conversion library.
-Images can be manupulated using [Jimp](https://github.com/oliver-moran/jimp) but for simpler edits I recommend to use the HTML5 canvas since it is a lot faster.

 ### 3D Editor